 Back on the Glen Boulder Trail

-I wish there was another way, but the most efficient way to climb Isolation meant that I would need to tread the same path I stomped before.
+I wished there was a better alternative, but the most efficient way to climb Isolation meant that I would need to tread the same path I stomped before.
 First up the Glen Boulder Trail to the Davis Path, and then down the dreaded Rocky Branch Trail.
-Initially I thought about simply backtracking down the Glen Boulder, but the snowy conditions changed my mind.
+Initially I thought about skipping the Rocky Branch Trail and simply backtracking from the summit to Glen Boulder, but the snowy conditions changed my mind.
 It was a long slog, but I didn’t care how long the day took me.
 I was going to enjoy this moment, and nothing—not even the Rocky Branch—was going to ruin it.

 I finally made it!
 When I reached the spur trail that led to the summit, I was in disbelief.
 How, with all this climbing, could I have missed this?
 It just goes to show, no matter how much you do something, you can, and will, continue to make mistakes.
 Fortunately, at the summit is a survey marker to confirm the spot.
 Hallelujah!